mapbox/tilesets-cli/README.md

 ### list-activity

-List tileset activity for an account.
+Lists total request counts for a user's tilesets in the past 30 days.
 Returns a pagination key `next` if there are more results than the return limit that can be passed into another command as the `start` argument.

 ```shell
 tilesets list-activity <account>